vimalloc/flask-jwt-extended/docs/tokens_from_complex_object.rst

 This extension provides the ability to pass any object to the **create_access_token** method, which will then be passed to the **user_claims_loader** method.
 This lets us access the database only once.
-However, as we still need the identity to be a JSON serializable object unique to this user, we need to take an addition step and use the optional **identity_lookup** kwarg in the **create_access_token** method.
-This lets us tell the system how to get the identity from an object.
+However, as we still need the identity to be a JSON serializable object unique to this user.
+We have a second jwt decorator we can use for this, **user_identity_loader**.
+This lets you create a function which takes any object passed in to the **create_access_token** and return a json serializable identity from that object.

 Here is an example of this in action